automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 ### Encoding and Decoding the model

-The model for the app is defined in [MeetingNotesModel.swift](https://github.com/automerge/MeetingNotes/blob/main/MeetingNotes/MeetingNotesModel.swift), with the top level of the model exposing a `Codable` struct that includes `title` and a list of `AgendaItem`.
+The model used in the app is defined in [MeetingNotesModel.swift](https://github.com/automerge/MeetingNotes/blob/main/MeetingNotes/MeetingNotesModel.swift).
+The top level of the model exposes a `Codable` struct that includes `title` and a list of `AgendaItem`.
-`AgendaItem` is another `Codable` struct that includes it's own `title` and an instance of ``AutomergeText``.
+`AgendaItem` is another `Codable` struct that includes a `title` and an instance of `AutomergeText`.

-This model illustrates the Codable encoding of both structs and arrays, as well as the special Automerge type `AutomergeText`, which dynamically reads and updates values from ``ObjType/Text`` objects within an Automerge document.
+This model illustrates the Codable encoding of both structs and arrays, as well as the special Automerge type `AutomergeText`, which dynamically reads and updates values from text objects within an Automerge document.
-For any updates to the model _other_ than the text updates, the app needs to call `storeModelUpdates()` on the instance of `ModelNotesDocument` to use an AutomergeEncoder to write the updates back into the Automerge ``Document`` instance.
+For any updates to the model _other_ than the text updates, the app calls `storeModelUpdates()` on the instance of `ModelNotesDocument` to use an `AutomergeEncoder` to write the updates back into the Automerge `Document` instance.

 ### Integrating with SwiftUI Controls and Views

 The primary content view for the app is provided by [MeetingNotesDocumentView](https://github.com/automerge/MeetingNotes/blob/main/MeetingNotes/Views/MeetingNotesDocumentView.swift).
 This view defines a two-column (list and detail) split view using [NavigationSplitView](https://developer.apple.com/documentation/swiftui/navigationsplitview).

-The view contains a reference to the `MeetingNotesDocument` as the property `document`.
+The view contains a property `document`, that references the `MeetingNotesDocument`.
-`document` is used in the view to display the overall document title as an editable field:
+The `document` property is used in the view to display the overall document title as an editable field:

 ```swift
 TextField("Meeting Title", text: $document.model.title)